MicrosoftDocs/well-architected/well-architected/service-guides/azure-openai.md

 ##### Azure Policy and Azure Advisor

-There are no [Azure Advisor](https://azure.microsoft.com/products/advisor) best practice recommendations or [built-in Azure Policy definitions](/azure/machine-learning/policy-reference) for Operational Excellence for Azure OpenAI.
+There are no [Azure Advisor](https://azure.microsoft.com/products/advisor) best practice recommendations or [built-in Azure Policy definitions](/azure/machine-learning/policy-reference) for operational excellence for Azure OpenAI.

 ## Performance Efficiency